amitmse/Regulatory/IFRS9/README.md

 - Climate Risk: weather change, increase temp, Flood, sea level rise, Land valuation fall and customer defaults, Industry file bankruptcy, Portfolio become risky, Increase in carbon price, Remedy: Choose low levels of climate risk, Avoid Extreme risks, reinsurance, Page 4  https://www.wellsfargoassetmanagement.com/assets/public/pdf/insights/investing/climate-changes-impact-on-global-banks-a-matter-of-degrees.pdf

+**Formula**:

+  - PD_PIT_1 = exp(PD_contribution)/(1+exp(PD_contribution));
+  - PD_cumulative_1 = PD_PIT_1;
+  - PD_mrginal_1 = PD_PIT_1;
+  - PD_cumulative_2 = PD_cumulative_1 + (1-PD_cumulative_1) * PD_PIT_2;
+  - PD_mrginal_2 = PD_cumulative_2 - PD_cumulative_1;
+  - ECL = PD_mrginal * LGD * EAD * Discount Factor
+    - DISCOUNT_FACTOR = 1/((1 + EIR) ** (average_time_to_default- 1))
+    - Life Time ECL = Life TIme ECL (preyious) + ECL
+  - Loan Impairments/ECL Charge : ECL current year minus ECL previous year
+  - LifeTime PD: MEAN(of PD_PIT_1  - PD_PIT_10);
+  - LifeTime ECL: SUM (of ECL_PIT_1 - ECL_PIT_10);
+  - PD Difference: abs(LifeTime PD 	- PD Origination);
+  - PD Relative Change: PD Difference 	/ PD Origination;
+  - Stage 3: Default
+  - Stage 2:
+    - Hardstop: 30 /60 DPD
+    - For "Current / X DPD": PD Difference > 5% and PD Relative Change > 1
+  - Stage 1: Current / X DPD
+  - Stage wise ECL:
+    - Stage 1: Sum of stage one from current and X-DPD bucket
+      - Stage 1 for current	= 12months ECL -(12months ECL * %of Current 	Population in Stage 2)
+      - Stage 1 for X DPD		= 12months ECL -(12months ECL * %of X DPD 		Population in Stage 2)
+    - Stage 2: Sum of stage two from 60,30,X DPD & current
+      - Stage 2 for 30/60 DPD = Lifetime ECL
+		  - Stage 2 for X DPD		= Lifetime ECL * %of X DPD 		Population in Stage 2
+		  - Stage 2 for current	= Lifetime ECL * %of Current 	Population in Stage 2
+    - Stage 3: Sum of stage three for defaulted (Lifetime ECL)

+- EAD:
+  - For MG: max( 0, mort(., Installment Amount, Interest Rate / 1200, Remaining Tenor))
+  - For Unsecured: minimum (Balance at observation + IIUR * Limit, Limit) Where IIUR is the Increase in Utilisation Rate for each EAD segment.

+- Current Market Value (CMV) : (PPI at Current Time / PPI when last time valued) * Property Value when last time evaluated
+- Loan to Value (LTV): Outstanding / CMV
+- LGD: LGD Loss / EAD

+- BCBS: Stress testing is an important risk management tool that is used by banks as part of their internal risk management and, through the Basel II capital adequacy framework, is promoted by supervisors.
+Stress testing alerts bank management to adverse unexpected outcomes related to a variety of risks and provides an indication of how much capital might be needed to absorb losses should large shocks occur (https://www.bis.org/publ/bcbs147.pdf)
+   - Providing forward-looking assessments of risk
+   - Overcoming limitations of models and historical data
+   - Supporting internal and external communication
+   - Feeding into capital and liquidity planning procedures
+   - Informing the setting of a bank's risk tolerance
+   - Facilitating the development of risk mitigation or contingency plans across a range of stressed conditions.

+- ICAAP is only for EU.
+ICAAP is responsibility of each institution in its design, implementation and maintenance, where the design should be fully specified with the capital policy being fully documented.
+In the case of larger or more complex institutions it may be needed stress and scenario testing frameworks.
+  Capital Adequacy was the principal message of the Basel II framework.
+Under Pillar 2 of the Basel II Accord, ICAAP was introduced.
+   - Identify, measure and monitor the risks that an institution is exposed to
+   - Hold an internal capital in relation to the risk profile of the institution
+   - Use and develop risk management systems
+   - The capital ratio is defined as the ratio between the regulatory capital and the total sum of risk weighted assets.
+   - In the foundation approach, the value LGD is in the range between 45% and 75% for unsecured claims.

+    - Under ICAAP requirements a bank needs to have in place internal procedures and processes to ensure that it possesses adequate capital resources in the long term to cover all of its material risks.
+    - All risks that are material to the bank need to be quantified and stress tested and the relevant procedures for carrying out this assessment, the results and additional or target capital requirements that are commensurate with the bank’s risk profile and control environment would need to be communicated through an ICAAP document firstly to the board of directors and then to the supervisor and the market.
+Supervisors would evaluate the ICAAP report to see how well banks were assessing their capital needs in relation to their risks.
+They would expect banks to operate above and hold more than the minimum capital requirements.

+  - ICAAP objectives:
+      - Identifying and measuring all material risks
+      - Ensuring the integrity of internal capital adequacy assessments
+      - Ensuring Bank’s Capital  solvency during stressed periods
+      - Setting and assessing internal capital adequacy goals that relate directly to risk

+  - Required action:
+     - Understand regulatory and internal capital requirements and assess capital needs to support the risk profile over the entire ICAAP time horizon (1 year) and under different circumstances (normal & stressed)
+     - Define internal capital targets (target capital ratios)
+     - Demonstrate ability to plan and manage to internal capital targets and required regulatory capital ratios (10% of total RWA)
+     - Hold capital above minimum risk-based capital levels, commensurate with individual risk profile, to account for all material risks
+     - Justify the appropriateness of a bank’s overall capital level
+     - Develop expertise for periodic submission of ICAAP to regulator

+  - ICAAP Operating Model:
+     - Basel II Pillar II requires institutions to implement an ICAAP that establishes a periodic capital adequacy assessment
+     - Identify Material Risks Impacting Capital
+     - Capital Forecasting & Enterprise Stress Testing
+     - Regulatory Capital Forecast & Stress Test.
+Economic Capital Forecast & Stress Test
+     - Capital Adequacy Goals and Assessment: Results vs. capital adequacy minimums and targets
+     - Regulatory Capital Reform Overlay
+     - Capital Action- Capital Raising plans